cziter15/ksIotFrameworkLib/README.md

 **`ksIotFrameworkLib`** is an **Arduino-based C++ framework** designed for **ESP32 and ESP8266** microcontrollers.

-The library takes care of the usual IoT boilerplate for you - from first-time Wi-Fi provisioning with a captive portal, to reliable MQTT publishing with robust reconnection mechanism.
-It also provides a built-in **web portal** local device configuration, over-the-air firmware updates, live status monitoring & console access.
+The library handles the typical IoT boilerplate for you, from initial Wi-Fi provisioning via a captive portal to dependable MQTT publishing with a solid reconnection strategy.
+It also includes a built-in LAN accessible web portal for device configuration, over-the-air firmware updates, live status monitoring, and terminal access.
+The terminal, a special feature of the web portal, lets you view real-time application logs and define your own commands.

 By handling these repetitive foundations, `ksIotFrameworkLib` lets you concentrate on the unique logic of your smart sensors, controllers, or DIY automations - without needing to reinvent connectivity or configuration layers every time.